 5 | Meditation helps you connect with others.

-With all of these benefits, it’s no question that meditation is, indeed, an investment in my health that is simply priceless.
+With these benefits, it’s no question that meditation is, indeed, an investment in my health that is priceless.
 With benefits that grow exponentially over time, I feel that meditation more than pays off in the end, numb foot and sore back aside.